sestaton/WorldCupStats/README.md

 **BRIEF USAGE**

-Get a chronological listing of match results:
+Get a chronological listing of match results (not shown to avoid spoilers):

-    worldcup matches
+    $ worldcup matches

-Show the current matches under way:
+Show the current matches under way, without providing results:

-    worldcup current
+    $ worldcup current
+    Brazil         vs.   Chile        Estadio Mineirao     13:00

 Show the matches scheduled for the current day, with time and location but not scores (no spoilers!):

-    worldcup today
+    $ worldcup today
+    Brazil         vs.   Chile        Estadio Mineirao     28/06 13:00
+    Colombia       vs.   Uruguay      Estadio do Maracana  28/06 17:00

 Show the matches scheduled for the next day, with time and location:

-    worldcup tomorrow
+    $ worldcup tomorrow
+    Netherlands    vs.   Mexico       Estadio Castelao     29/06 13:00
+    Costa Rica     vs.   Greece       Arena Pernambuco     29/06 17:00

-Get the results for each group:
+Get the results for each group (not shown to avoid spoilers):

-    worldcup group_results
+    $ worldcup group_results

 Get a listing of all the teams by group.
-This command displays the 3-letter FIFA code for each country, but not any scores:
+This command displays the 3-letter FIFA code for each country, but not any scores (just showing the first group below):

-    worldcup teams
+    $ worldcup teams | head -5
+    Group A                 FIFA Code
+    Brazil                  BRA
+    Croatia                 CRO
+    Cameroon                CMR
+    Mexico                  MEX

 For any of the above commands, you can add `-o file` to the command the results will be saved to `file` in case you want to do some plotting or analysis with the results.